 - Growth through mastery

-This course is suitable for anyone with no prior knowledge of agile who is considering, evaluating or involved in a move towards working in (or with) an agile environment.
+This Course is suitable for anyone with no prior knowledge of Agile who is considering, evaluating or involved in a move towards working in (or with) an agile environment.

-There are no prerequisites for this course, however, participants should be familiar with the content and rationale in the agile manifesto (http://agilemanifesto.org/ )
+There are no prerequisites for this Course, however, participants should be familiar with the content and rationale in the Agile Manifesto (http://agilemanifesto.org/ )

-We welcome all feedback and suggestions - please contact us at email@example.com if you are unsure about where to start or if would like help getting started.
+We welcome all feedback and suggestions - please contact us at email@example.com if you are unsure about where to start or if you would like help getting started.

-To work in an agile way, we have to be able to estimate the amount of effort required to complete any user story.
-But, how do we do this?
-Well, the first thing to remember is that an estimation is always, at its best, really just a guess.
-If we look at Steve McConnell's Cone of Uncertainty, which plots time against the error of estimation, we can see that initially, we will probably have a very large variation between the highest estimation and the lowest estimation.
-Over time, as we deliver increments, our estimations will become much more accurate.
+To work in an agile way, we have to be able to estimate the amount of effort required to complete any requirement.
+But how do we do this?
+Well, the first thing to remember is that an estimation is always at its best, really just a guess.
+If we look at Steve McConnell's cone of uncertainty, which plots time against the error of estimation, we can see that initially, we will probably have a very large variation between the highest estimation and the lowest estimation.
+Over time as we deliver increments, our estimations will become much more accurate.
 So, the key thing then is, whenever you work with stakeholders or at the start of a project, is that you let them know that you won't be able to give them accurate dates, times, costs, etc. For exactly when the project will be delivered until the end of at least the inception stage.
 Instead, you need to say, we're going to work iteratively on incremental way to deliver you some of the project as we do that, we'll be able to really get a stronger idea of exactly how much longer will take us to complete the project.

-A great way to go about your estimation is, to play a bit of Planning Poker.
-So this is actually really quite simple.
-Everyone on the team gets a set of cards with the Fibonacci Sequence on it.
-The stakeholder, or product owner, will present the user story to us, and then each person will use their cards to vote for how much effort they think is involved in that user story.
-There will probably be some difference between the team on this, so we need to discuss it among ourselves and then vote again until we can come as close to a unanimous vote as possible.
-This method allows the whole team to understand what the work entails and to collaborate on understanding and estimating rather than this sitting with one or two members of the team.
+A great way to go about your estimation is to play a bit of planning poker.
+So this is really quite simple actually, everyone in the team gets a set of cards with a Fibonacci sequence on it.
+The stakeholder or product owner will present the requirements to us and each person will use their cards to vote for how much effort they think is involved to complete it.
+There will probably be some difference between the team on this, so we need to discuss it amongst ourselves, and then vote again until we can come to as close to a unanimous vote as possible.
+This method allows the whole team to understand what the work entails and to collaborate on understanding and estimating, rather than this sitting with one or two members of the team.
 So yes, that's that for this video.
 Estimation is just about a relative number you can use to understand the effort required in doing something.
 Relative estimation allows us to be as accurate as we can be, but still gives us the flexibility to change over time.
 It also helps us to build a velocity, which helps us to plan our work going forward.
 Planning poker is a great way to go about your estimations as it promotes collaboration and joint responsibility for the work we can do as an agile team.

-Tony has over 20 years’ experience in Business Development, Business Change, Consulting and Project/Programme Management working with public, private and third sector organisations.
+Tony has over 20 years’ experience in Business Development, Business Change, Consulting, and Project/Program Management working with public, private, and third sector organizations.

-He has helped organisations to design and create process and procedures to align ways of working with corporate strategy.
-A highly motivated and detailed solution provider utilising a wide range of methods and frameworks to provide structure whilst promoting creativity and innovation.
+He has helped organizations to design and create processes and procedures to align ways of working with corporate strategy.
+A highly motivated and detailed solution provider, utilizing a wide range of methods and frameworks to provide structure whilst promoting creativity and innovation.

-As a confident and self-motivated professional with excellent communication skills Tony is able to bring people together and get them working as a team quickly.
+As a confident and self-motivated professional with excellent communication skills, Tony is able to bring people together and get them working as a team quickly.

-Tony is an Agile and Scrum trainer with a vast knowledge spanning IT Systems, Business Change, Programme and Project Management.
+Tony is an Agile and Scrum trainer with a vast knowledge spanning IT Systems, Business Change, Program and Project Management.
 With excellent presentation skills and a solid background, he ensures that all clients gain maximum benefit from his training.
-He has successfully guided those new to the industry through their initial training, helped experienced staff as they progress in their careers and worked at Director level advising on best use and practice, as well as tailoring courses to fulfil the exact needs of clients.
+He has successfully guided those new to the industry through their initial training, helped experienced staff as they progress in their careers, and worked at the director level advising on best use and practice, as well as tailoring courses to fulfil the exact needs of clients.